agentic-geek/leads-export-tool/RENDER-DEPLOY-GUIDE.md

 2. `PROJECT_ID` = Your Google Cloud project ID
 3. `DATASET_ID` = Your BigQuery dataset ID
 4. `TABLE_ID` = Your BigQuery table ID
-5. `GOOGLE_APPLICATION_CREDENTIALS_JSON` = Paste the entire contents of your credentials.json file
+5. `GOOGLE_APPLICATION_CREDENTIALS_JSON` = Paste the entire formatted JSON string from step 1

-**Important**: Make sure the JSON in `GOOGLE_APPLICATION_CREDENTIALS_JSON` is properly formatted.
+**IMPORTANT**: Make sure the JSON in `GOOGLE_APPLICATION_CREDENTIALS_JSON` is properly formatted.
 It should be a single line with no line breaks, and all quotes should be properly escaped.
+Use the `format-credentials.js` script to ensure proper formatting.

 ## 6. Create Web Service